Tides Need STEMMED: A Locally Operating Spatio-Temporal Mutually Exciting Point Process with Dynamic Network for Improving Opioid Overdose Death Prediction: Self/Mutually Exciting Point Process Models and STEMMED

 \section{Self/Mutually Exciting Point Process Models and STEMMED}

-Here, we briefly review preliminary notation for point process models with an excitation structure.
-We then introduce our Spatio-TEMporal Mutually Exciting point process with Dynamic network (STEMMED) and propose an efficient learning algorithm, which is the key to the localization of STEMMED.
+We briefly review preliminary notation for point process models with an excitation structure.
+We then introduce our Spatio-TEMporal Mutually Exciting point process with Dynamic network (STEMMED) and propose an efficient learning algorithm, which is the key to its localization.